ancasicolica/ZigBeeSiteSurvey/README.md

 proof-of-concept an won't be maintained for a long time.
 If you want to build your own survey tool, just fork the project and create your logic.

+## Installation

-## Prerequisites
+### Prerequisites
 This tool requires a current node.js release and a ready to operate RapidConnect USB dongle.
-The tool was developed and tested using Mac OS X and the Google Chrome browser but it should run on other operating systems and with other browsers as well.
+The tool was developed and tested using Mac OS X and the Google Chrome browser but it should run on other operating systems and with other browsers (current releases of Firefox or Opera, but don't try Internet Explorer, i've warned you!!) as well.

+### Step-by-step installation

+* Install node.js if you don't have it already.
+You get the current release at nodejs.org
+* Download the latest release of the ZigBee Survey Tool, extract it to a location of your choice
+* Run _npm install_ in the folder where you extracted the sources.
+This will install the dependencies
+* Install the drivers obtained from MMB Networks webpage for the USB dongle and attach it.
+For Windows get the COM port using the system tools.
+* Enter the COM Port (Mac users should not have to do anything) in settings.js, _settings.serialport_.
+Windows users should use a modern text editor (as notepad shows the whole content in one line)

 ## Run the tool
-Just star the tool using the command line
+Just start the tool using the command line

      node server.js